raspberrychris/3dprintersking/content/posts/best-3d-printers-for-beginners.md

 ## **Anycubic Mega Zero 2.0**

 The first on our list of the best 3D printers for beginners is the [**Anycubic Mega Zero 2.0**](#).
-We felt it provides all the features and functionality of a primary consumer 3D printer at a meager price.
+We felt it provides all the features and functionality of a primary consumer 3D printer at a competitive price.

 This budget friendly printer has a good build volume and comes with a heated bed and removable build plate, making it easy to use and relatively maintenance-free.
 The [**Mega Zero 2.0**](#) has a built-in RAMPS board, which can automatically detect whether a print is going in the right direction or not and will compensate accordingly.